ShaikhBorhanUddin/Inventory_Management/solutions.md

 |6309      |Summer Payne|400                 |

 # Q7: What is the average order value (AOV) for top 15 customers?

+Understanding the Average Order Value (AOV) of top customers is a crucial metric in Business Intelligence (BI) as it helps businesses evaluate customer spending behavior and purchasing patterns.
+A high AOV from specific customers can indicate strong buying intent, brand loyalty, or successful upselling strategies.
+By identifying and analyzing the top 15 customers with the highest AOV, companies can refine marketing efforts, design personalized loyalty programs, and optimize sales strategies to boost revenue.
+This metric also supports strategic decision-making around pricing, promotions, and customer segmentation.

 ## Solution
 ```SQL
 SELECT